jakobzhao/geog371/lectures/lec06/readme.md

 ### 2.1 Open data formats and proprietary formats

-In this course, we will be using **open data formats, in other words, formats that are openly documented and have no legal restrictions or royalty requirements on their creation and use by any software package**.
+In this course, we will use **open data formats, in other words, formats that are openly documented and have no legal restrictions or royalty requirements on their creation and use by any software package**.
 You are likely familiar with many of these, such as shapefiles, KML files, JPEGs, and so forth.
 In contrast, **proprietary data formats are created by a particular software vendor and are either undocumented or cannot legally be created from scratch or extended by any other developer**.
 The Esri file geodatabase is an example of a well-known proprietary format.
 Although Esri has released an API for creating file geodatabases, the underlying format cannot be extended or reverse engineered.

 Some of the most widely-used open data formats were actually designed by proprietary software vendors who made the deliberate decision to release them as open formats.
 Two examples are the Esri shapefile and the Adobe PDF.
 Although opening a data format introduces the risk that open source alternatives will compete with the vendor's functionality, it increases the interoperability of the vendor's software, and, if uptake is widespread, augments the vendor's clout and credibility within the software community.